 - Disable automatic updates using Settings.

-How to disable/delay automatic updates in Windows 10 OS using Settings?
+How to Disable or Delay Automatic Updates in Windows 10 OS using Settings?

 Step 3.
 Click on Windows Update.